Clarity logoClarity logoClarity

 Schedule D itself has evolved alongside these changes.
 The companion Form 8949, introduced in 2011, took over the detailed transaction-by-transaction reporting that previously appeared on Schedule D directly.
 Today, Schedule D is primarily a summary and calculation form, while Form 8949 handles the granular detail.

-The explosive growth of retail investing; fueled by commission-free trading apps, meme stocks, cryptocurrency, and NFTs; has dramatically increased the number of Schedule D filers.
+The explosive growth of retail investing; fueled by commission-free trading apps, meme stocks, cryptocurrency, and NFTs; has increased the number of Schedule D filers.
 Millions of taxpayers who never previously dealt with capital gains are now filing Schedule D with dozens or even hundreds of transactions.

 You file Schedule D if you had any of the following during the tax year: